top of page

 Bird-Friendly Habitat

 Birds have lost a tremendous amount of habitat due to human development.
-The mission of the Bird-Friendly Habitat project is to improve bird habitat in private yards and public spaces across our area through public education and demonstration gardens.
+The Bird-Friendly Habitat project seeks to improve bird habitat in private yards and public spaces across our area through public education and demonstration gardens.

 Native plants attract a higher number and greater diversity of beneficial insects.
 This benefits birds and their babies.
 Ninety-six percent of land birds feed insects, particularly caterpillars, to their nestlings.
 Seeds, nuts, berries, and nectar from native plants are also important and nutritious food sources for birds.
 Native shrubs and trees provide shelter and nesting opportunities.